azurenoops/ref-scca-enclave-landing-zone-starter/README.md

 You must have [Owner RBAC permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) to the subscription(s) you deploy Azure NoOps Mission Enclave Landing Zone into.

-The below scenario to get started on the Mission Enclave Landing Zone implementation manually.
+The below scenario is how to get started on the Mission Enclave Landing Zone implementation manually.
 This implementation has a detailed README.md that will walk you through the deployment steps.

 Manual Deployment Details:
 | Deployment Methodology | Manual Deployment |